The Berkey Water Filter System: What Is It? And Is It Worth It?

 I’m a water snob.
 There, I said it.
 (Seriously though, I would ace a bottled water blind taste test with a head cold.)
 So when it came to investing in an at-home water filter system two years ago, I did tons of research and ended up purchasing the holy grail of filtration systems (according to the Internet): the Big Berkey Water Filter.

-First, What on Earth Is a Berkey Filter?
+First, What Is a Berkey Filter?

 Considered a pack leader of purification, Berkey Filters use gravity to feed water from a stainless steel top chamber through a gamut of “Black Berkey Purification Elements,” which then empties into a ready-to-drink bottom chamber.
 The element’s micro-pores trap and absorb harmful contaminants, while its innovative ion exchange intercepts viruses before they even get a chance to sneak into your drinking water.
 In fact, Berkey claims the 2.25 gallon system (the brand's most popular, although Berkey does offer other sizes!) eliminates 99.9999 percent of waterborne pathogens and viruses alongside more than 99.9 percent of heavy metals like arsenic, lead, mercury and chromium.
-For real.

 The Berkey removes contaminants from your water, which is why it’s considered a water purifier — not just a filter.
 Its superior water quality and filtering capability is exactly why the Berkey outshines more mainstream, household names like Brita and PUR, not to mention its longevity and long-term affordability.
 Plus, the larger Berkey systems, like the Big Berkey and Crown, hold more water than their rivals.

 But let’s talk about a super-important facet: taste.
 I’m not exaggerating when I describe my Berkey water as, “liquid gold — crisp, refreshing, clean and smooth.”
 For those who have well water, you will notice immediately that one trip down the purification elements ditches that salty sulfur smell.
-City water folks?
-Say goodbye to pool-like chlorine and fluoride burning your throat with every gulp.
-(If you don't notice it now, you will after switching your water filter, for sure.)

 According to the Earth Policy Institute, 17 million barrels of oil are required to produce America’s annual demand for bottled water.
 To make matters worse, in 2018 the Container Recycling Institute found that Americans bought 70 billion plastic water bottles and three out of those four ended up in a landfill or incinerator.
 And sales are only increasing.
 Berkey Filters reduces waste from said bottles, in addition to not needing constant replacement parts thanks to their long-lasting, BPA-free filters.
 Plus, Berkey systems are made from stainless steel rather than plastic.
 They’re pretty portable, too!